kondratyev-nv/training/README.md

 ### Find longest palindromic subsequence - [Java](java/src/main/java/ru/nk/training/LongestPalindromicSubsequenceFinder.java)

 Given a string, find a longest palindromic subsequence in it.
 A longest palindromic subsequence is a sequence that appears in the same relative order, but not necessarily contiguous (not substring) and palindrome in nature (means the subsequence will read same from the front and back).

+### Given a string find out if symbols can be rearranged to a palindrom - [Python](python/src/can_rearrange_to_palindrom.py)

+Given a string find out if symbols can be rearranged to a palindrom